cerfacs-globc/icclim/doc/source/references/api/icclim/_core/model/logical_link/index.rst

    Logical link class to combine multiple threshold.

-   This is meant to be used with the old user_indices API.
+   This exists mainly for the deprecated user_index compatibility path.
-   It is now reccomended to use BoundedThreshold with generic indices instead.
+   New custom-index code should use BoundedThreshold with generic indices instead.
    See :ref:`generic_indices_recipes` for how to combine thresholds with generic indices.